MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Netherlands/how-to-set-up-electronic-vat-and-icp-declarations.md

 5. On the **Numbering** FastTab, enter the number series for the **VAT Declaration Nos.
 Field** field.
 6. On the **Digipoort** FastTab, enter the data needed for the Digipoort submissions.

     1. In the **Digipoort Client Cert.
 Name** field, enter the common name (CN) of the certificate you requested for use with Digipoort.
 You can find this information in the certificate properties of the personal certificate that you installed under the **Personal** folder.
-For more information, see [How to: Set Up Certificates for use with Digipoort](how-to-set-up-certificates-for-use-with-digipoort.md).
+For more information, see [Set Up Certificates for use with Digipoort](how-to-set-up-certificates-for-use-with-digipoort.md).
     2. In the **Digipoort Service Cert.
 Name** field, enter the common name of the service certificate, which may be equal to the name of the server that that you are communicating with for the Dutch government.
 You can find this information in the certificate properties of the public certificate that was installed in the **Trusted Publishers** folder.
-For more information, see [How to: Set Up Certificates for use with Digipoort](how-to-set-up-certificates-for-use-with-digipoort.md).
+For more information, see [Set Up Certificates for use with Digipoort](how-to-set-up-certificates-for-use-with-digipoort.md).
     3. In the **Digipoort Delivery URL** field, specify the URL for the production version of the Digipoort Aanlever service.
 For more information, see [http://www.logius.nl/producten/gegevensuitwisseling/digipoort](http://www.logius.nl/producten/gegevensuitwisseling/digipoort).
     4. In the **Digipoort Status URL** field, specify the URL for the status information that is coming from the Digipoort Statusinformatie service.